RE: Occupy - Real Estate FAQs for Tenants during Covid-19

 Can I terminate my lease by exercising a break clause?

-Ordinarily when exercising a break there is a minimum notice period that needs to be provided to the landlord, which often can be three months or more.
-If this is the case, any termination of the lease will not be immediate so a tenant needs to consider whether this will provide any assistance to them in current circumstances.
-Occupiers with multiple premises are taking a holistic view across their portfolios to determine whether now is the time to divest of surplus space and consolidate.
-A break right at the right time and for the right premises could be a less expensive alternative to approaching a landlord for a surrender.
+Ordinarily when exercising a break, the tenant needs to give notice to its landlord.
+Notice periods can often be three months or more, and so any termination of the lease will not be immediate.
+This means that a tenant needs to consider whether this will provide any assistance to them in current circumstances.
+Occupiers with multiple premises are taking a holistic view across their portfolios to determine whether now is the time to divest of surplus space and consolidate, whether to sit tight, or to explore other options .
+A break at the right time and for the right premises could be a less expensive alternative to approaching a landlord for a surrender.

 What about force majeure clauses?

-At present, most commercial leases will not include any such provision, however if one is included, what is covered will be determined by its drafting.
-If the clause refers to epidemic or pandemic, then it is likely that Covid-19 will be covered but the drafting of such clause is not always clear cut.
-For example, if it relates to events “beyond the parties’ reasonable control” there will be a question over whether Covid-19 is included.
+At present, most commercial leases will not include any such provision, however if they do, what is covered will be determined by its drafting.
+If the clause refers to epidemic or pandemic, then it is possible that Covid-19 will be covered, but the drafting of such clauses are not always clear cut.
+For example, if it relates to events “beyond the parties’ reasonable control”, there will be a question over whether Covid-19 is included.

 Can Covid-19 cause a lease to be terminated by frustration?

-Generally, where parties have contracted to do something, they are bound to comply with their obligations even if circumstances change and make compliance with such obligations more onerous than originally envisaged.
-Frustration is a possible way around this which has the effect of bringing a contract to an immediate end.
-It generally applies to events that occur after a contract has been agreed and will cause the contract to be terminated where the event makes compliance with the parties’ obligations impossible or it otherwise undermines the purpose of the contract.
+Generally, where parties have contracted to do something, they are bound to comply with their obligations; even if circumstances change and make compliance with such obligations more onerous than originally envisaged.
+Frustration is a possible way around this, and has the effect of bringing a contract to an immediate end.
+Frustration generally applies to events that occur after a contract has been agreed and will cause the contract to be terminated where the event makes compliance with the parties’ obligations impossible, or it otherwise undermines the purpose of the contract.

 The courts have, historically, been very reluctant to find that a lease has become frustrated.
-The bar is set extremely high for frustration to be proved, the party arguing for frustration of its contract needs to demonstrate that there had been “such a change in the significance of the obligation that the thing undertaken would, if performed, be a different thing from that contracted for”.
-This was recently examined in the Canary Wharf v European Medicines Agency case from last year, where the Court held that, despite the fact that Brexit meant the Agency would not be able to occupy its premises, the lease was not frustrated.
+The bar is set extremely high for frustration to be proved; the party arguing for frustration of its contract needs to demonstrate that there had been “such a change in the significance of the obligation that the thing undertaken would, if performed, be a different thing from that contracted for”.
+This was recently examined in the Canary Wharf v European Medicines Agency case from 2019, where the Court held that, despite Brexit meaning the Agency would not be able to occupy its premises, the lease was still not frustrated.
 The general view is that it will therefore be difficult for tenants, particularly those with longer leases, to claim that their leases have been frustrated.
-The position in respect of tenants with shorter leases (i.e. with less 6-12 months left to run) and whose premises have been forced to shut by the Government might be different.
+The position in respect of tenants with shorter leases (i.e. with less than 6-12 months left to run) and whose premises have been forced to shut by the Government might be different.

 Can I simply stop paying my rent?

-Most commercial leases include a rent suspension provision which is triggered when the premises are incapable of beneficial use/occupation, these clauses are typically (though not always) linked to physical damage or destruction to the property (e.g. where a fire destroys the property), being in turn tied to the landlord’s building insurance cover for rent in such circumstances.
+Most commercial leases include a rent suspension provision, which is triggered when the premises are incapable of beneficial use/occupation.
+These clauses are typically (though not always) linked to physical damage to, or destruction of, the property (e.g. where a fire destroys the property), being in turn tied to the landlord’s building insurance cover for rent in such circumstances.
 Such clauses are therefore unlikely to apply to Covid-19.

-Separately, the Government has put in place statutory moratorium on lease forfeiture (currently up to the end of 2020).
+Separately, the Government has put in place a statutory moratorium on lease forfeiture (currently up to 31 March 2021, though this could be further extended).
 This means that a landlord will be unable to evict a tenant for non-payment of rent during this time.
 “Rent” includes any sum a tenant is liable to pay under a lease (which will include service charge and insurance rent, for example).
-Please note that this moratorium will not affect a landlord’s right to claim forfeiture or recover rent after the expiry of the existing moratorium period, unless the moratorium is further extended.
+Please note that this moratorium will not affect a landlord’s right to claim forfeiture, or recover rent, after the expiry of the existing moratorium period, unless the moratorium is further extended.

-The Government extended the statutory moratorium to include a ban on commercial landlords from issuing statutory demands and winding-up petitions against tenant companies unable to pay rent and other sums under the lease due to the impact of coronavirus.
+The Government has imposed a separate statutory moratorium to include a ban on commercial landlords from issuing statutory demands and winding-up petitions against tenant companies unable to pay rent, or other sums under the lease, due to the impact of coronavirus.
+This also runs until 31 December 2020.
 Whilst a landlord can still present a winding up petition against a tenant company, under the new measures the petition must first be reviewed by the court to determine why the company is unable to pay its debts.
 If the court is satisfied that the inability of the tenant to pay the rent relates to the coronavirus, the petition will be dismissed.
-The ban also extends to landlords exercising Commercial Rent Arrears Recovery (CRAR) unless they are owed 189 days of unpaid rent.
+The ban also extends to landlords exercising Commercial Rent Arrears Recovery (CRAR) unless they are owed at least 276 days of unpaid rent.
+For any notices served after 25 December 2020, this becomes 366 days.
+The net effect of this is to place a moratorium on CRAR from the March quarter onwards, though it is worth remembering that arrears prior to this date are not affected.

 It should be noted, however, that while landlords are urged to give their tenants the breathing space needed, the Government has called on tenants to pay rent where they can afford it.
-Indeed, if a tenant fails to pay rent the landlord will still have its other remedies available to enforce the debt against the tenant, including issuing a court claim, drawing down on a rent deposit and enforcing against a guarantor.
+Indeed, if a tenant fails to pay rent the landlord will still have its other remedies available to enforce the debt against the tenant, including issuing a court claim, drawing down on a rent deposit and enforcing against a guarantor (including, importantly, former tenants under an AGA).
+Also, nothing has been put in place to stop landlords bringing claims under s81 Tribunal, Courts and Enforcement Act 2007, which requires subtenants to pay their rent directly to the landlord.
+That said, the timings for CRAR (i.e. 276/366 days) still need to have passed before this becomes available, so it is not of immediate assistance, but is worth bearing in mind as the fallout from Covid-19 continues to spread.

 What should we do if we are unable to pay our rent?

 - Insurance – Tenants should check their own insurance policies for general liability, business interruption, crisis management and/or mitigation cover to see if this might apply to the present situation.
-As set out above, tenants should also ask their landlord whether its insurance policy covers pandemics and/or request a copy of their landlord’s insurance policy so that their legal advisers can check it.
+Tenants should also ask their landlord whether its insurance policy covers pandemics and/or request a copy of their landlord’s insurance policy so that their legal advisers can check it.

 - Contingency Planning - Most businesses are now actively looking at general contingency planning and this will include analysing all business overheads, debt/cash collection and opening discussions with stakeholders/employees/ banks/suppliers as well as seeking advice from accountants and lawyers.
 It is also important to keep an eye out for measures, assistance and reliefs being introduced by the Government – which are in a constant state of flux.